andreapiccirilli/andreapiccirilli.github.io/_pages/blog.md

 # Blog

 Welcome to the blog section of my website!
 Here I plan to discuss interesting mathematics and phyiscs, which may or may not be related to my research.
-I would also like some introductive posts and try to make some concepts of my research as accessible as possible to non-mathematicians.
+I would also like to have some introductive posts, where I'll try to make some concepts of my research as accessible as possible to non-mathematicians.

-I am doing this in my free time, therefore I expect I won't have any kind of regualarity.
+I am doing this in my free time, therefore I don't expect to have any kind of regualarity with new posts.

 {% if site.posts.size > 0 %}